 It was a pleasure to be involved as sound recordist on this mini documentary from Format Factory for CBBC.
 Hopefully I'll have more documentary projects to list here soon!

 The Top Gear Gaming Show contrasts video games with real life experiences.
 I recorded the location audio for this episode featuring drone racing filmed at Weston Park in Staffordshire.

 I recorded the master interviews for a documentary looking at Jay Blade's struggle to read as an adult.
 Recorded at his workshop in Telford, Shropshire.
 Due to be broadcast early 2022.

 A few of the corporate jobs I have worked on which at the time of posting are available to view on Youtube.

 Click the image to view.

 A touching story made by Azara Media for Winston's Wish, a charity that supports children bereaved by suicide.
 Filmed at a school near Coventry.

 A promotional film for Nova Innovation based in Edinburgh aimed at potential investors.
 The sequences I recorded for Chardhouse Media are intercut with archive material, you can hear the difference ( hint: my audio is better ).

 Part of the "Why I Make" film series for the British Council.
 Made by DGS Media profiling glass blower Jahday Ford working at The Red House Glass Cone in Stourbridge.

-Neolith is an Italian company importing granite surfaces to the UK. this was filmed at their stand at the Kitchen Bathroom and Bedroom show at Birmingham's NEC in 2018.
+Neolith is an Italian company importing granite surfaces to the UK. this was filmed on their stand at the Kitchen Bathroom and Bedroom show at the Birmingham NEC in 2018.